Course information for - 2027 entry

 Overview

-ACU’s prestigious honours program provides the opportunity to gain a competitive edge in your career by engaging with industry, and to develop local and international experience, through an honours internship or a domestic or international fieldtrip.
-You will also improve your critical and innovative thinking, to build the credentials to apply for graduate research degrees (such as a research masters or PhD) in your discipline.
+ACU’s prestigious honours program provides the opportunity to gain a competitive edge in your career by engaging with coursework and potential internship and fieldwork opportunities.
+You will also enhance your critical and innovative thinking skills, building the credentials to apply for graduate research degrees (such as a research master's or PhD) in your discipline.

 Careers